ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 The contract SHOULD be an MSA between the contract parties.

 *An MSA is preferable since it allows a proliferation of contract-based BPI workflows and worksteps between the parties reducing complexity and potential errors.*

+[[D3]](#d3) Testability: A legally binding electronic contract between parties can be implemented in a baseline system referencing the suggested [Order example](#commerical-agreement-as-verifiable-credential).

 #### **[CR1]<[D3]**
 There MUST be only one MSA between contract parties covering commercial transactions for a given set of products, services, or assets.